Why You Should Be Travelling During the School Year

 Why wait for the next seasonal break (or even graduation) to travel when the reasons to travel now are so enticing.

 By Jessica Huynh, Storyteller for RU Student Life

-Opens Up Your Summer Options — The primary reason I’m travelling so much over my last year of school is so I can keep my summer open to career opportunities.
-I graduate this upcoming June and my goal is to find work as soon possible, which means I won’t be going down that ‘Backpacking after Graduation’ route that many graduates will surely do.
+Opens Your Summer Options — The primary reason I’m travelling so much over my last year of school is so I can keep my summer open to career opportunities.
+I graduate this upcoming June and my goal is to find work as soon possible, which means I won’t be going down that ‘Backpacking after Graduation’ route that many graduates will.
 I’m treating this time in my life as that last push before I embark on my career and as a little congratulatory gift to myself before the big send-off.

 Whether you travel before, during, or after your studies (or not at all), it’s all about prioritizing what you want and executing.
 There’s not one way to go about life.
 For me, travelling during the semester kicked my travel bug to the curb while allowing me to remain true to my long-term goals.
 As they say, “If there’s a will, there’s a way!”
 Even if that means waking up groggily at three in the morning to communicate with group members on the other side of the world.